melvinsh/laravel-quickstart/readme.md

 Please submit issues if you find them, but have a look at `todo.md` first.
 Screenshots are [below](#screenies)!

 ### Getting started
 Install [Homestead](http://laravel.com/docs/4.2/homestead) if you haven't already, and add a site for laravel-quickstart.
+After that, run the following commands.

 ```
 homestead ssh